 No. Under the Oklahoma payday law, checks must be issued within certain time frames.
 An employer is not permitted to withhold payroll from an employee except under special circumstances.
 None of the circumstances you mentioned are special circumstances that allow an employer to withhold payment...Read more »

 Usually, no. However, if the employee is out in the middle of nowhere when you fire him or her, you can't just leave the employee by the side of the road without opening yourself up to significant liability.
-Naturally, the case against you would be much stronger if something bad happened to the...Read more »
+Naturally, the case against you would be much stronger if something bad happened to...Read more »

 If you are technically permitted to work, then your immigration attorney should be able to guide you toward getting whatever documents you need to fill out Form I-9.
-Whether the document is a work visa or a social security card or a U.S. passport or something else permitted, you can't work legally...Read more »
+Whether the document is a work visa or a social security card or a U.S. passport or something else permitted, you can't work...Read more »

 I'm a behavioral health case manager in OK.
 In Nov 2016 my employer notified me that due to the new overtime laws coming on 12/1/2016, I would need to choose whether I would change from salary to an hourly employee or a fee-for-service employee.
-I often worked 50 to 60 hrs a week, and they did not...
+I often worked 50 to 60 hrs a week, and they did...
 Read more »

 You might have a case against the employer for assigning you more work than you can bill and also for making a deduction you did not authorize, if you did not authorize the deduction..
 However, it depends on a variety of details that you should discuss with an attorney near you who is familiar...Read more »

 I was let go from a job that i had been at for over 5 years, do to the recent oil bust, when i left i felt i left on good terms, but as i started turning in resumes i would get an interview and asked to fill out an application but wouldnt ever here back.
 Then about 4 months later a company asked me...
 Read more »